nojronatron/nojronatron.github.io/code401-files/class-notes-week6.md

 TODO: Fix the Neighborhood ZipCode Record type so that the GH tests stop failing!

+### Android Dev Testing

+MUST run emulator to do integration / UI testing.

+Standard unittests can be run, but only against non-UI components and members.

+### Android Dev Thursday

+Intents: Routes between activities.

+Preferences: Simple data storage for (settings?).

+Espresso: Click-test testing in Android Studio.

+Action Bar: The header bar the the Activities, located in the Theme definition, and can be shut-off/hidden.

 ## Footer

 Return to [root readme](../README.html)